kigster/simple-feed/README.md

     store(value: country) { |result| report(result ? 'success' : 'failure') }
     # we can call #report inside the proc because it is evaluated in the
     # outside context of the #with_activity

+    # now let's print a color ASCII dump of the entire feed for this user:
+    color_dump
   end
   printf "Activity counts are: %d unread of %d total\n", unread_count, total_count end